 The county completed areawide rezones in rural areas to make the zoning map consistent with the rural plan designations and their density and lot size requirements.
-Within urban residential plan designations, the coun-ty will continue to adopt zoning to ensure consistency with future land use map designations.
-Property owners may individually request rezones to higher urban residential densities consistent with the GPP policies and the GPP Future Land Use Map ((, Title 30 SCC, and the implementing zones identified below for the FLUM)).
+Within urban residential plan designations, the county will continue to adopt zoning to ensure consistency with future land use map designations.
+Property owners may individually request rezones to higher urban residential densities consistent with the GPP policies and the GPP Future Land Use Map.
 Within UGAs, implementing zoning may be further limited in the designations described below.